co-Palko/USB-Zigbee_stick_v4.1c/README.md

 Supplemented with the ability to select the used USB-UART chip, CH340E or CP2102(CP2101).
 This is for those who have problems with the 340E chip.
+(sometimes there are some driver issues in the Linux kernel)

 The rest of the model repeats the previous design.
 Tested in operation, possible errors fixed.
 General description, functions and capabilities at the link https://github.com/co-Palko/USB-Zigbee_stick_v4.1